The Greater Vancouver Zoo is dedicated to creating an educational environment that inspires appreciation and concern about wildlife and wild places.

 By observing a variety of wildlife, students will learn that all living things have life cycles adapted to their environment and life history path.
 This program will highlight the importance of life cycles in maintaining a healthy ecosystem.

 The Web of Life

-Learn about classification within the cat family.
-Our knowledgeable zoo staff will describe and show how scientists use internal and external features to distinguish and classify members of the animal kingdom.
+Students will dive into the world of classification using various examples of the kingdom Animalia here at the zoo.
+Our knowledgeable zoo staff will describe and demonstrate how scientists use internal and external features to distinguish and classify animals.

 Interpretive Talks and Special Events

-We have three beautiful areas within the picnic/park area of the zoo to have your an event or function and you have three options to choose from:
+We have three beautiful areas within the picnic/park area of the zoo to have an event or function.
+There are three options to choose from: